Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Discussion

-At high altitudes, many of the assumptions made in deriving $\dot{q}_{vc}/w_c$ are no longer valid and likely contribute to the increased error in the plume-based estimated vertical velocities.
+At high altitudes, many of the assumptions made in deriving $\dot{q}_{vc}/w_c$ are no longer valid and may contribute to the increased error in the plume-based estimated vertical velocities.
 Since the cloud is primarily ice in this region, deposition, not condensation, is the source of the latent heating.
-An assumption that may more greatly impact the ability of these models to accurately estimate $w_c$ is the absence of horizontal advection.
+Another assumption that may impact the ability of these models to accurately estimate $w_c$ is the absence of horizontal advection.
 In \citet{grant_linear_2022}, estimates of $w_c$, which were made by inputting the $\dot{q}_{vc}/w_c$ values extracted from numerical data into a vertical flow equation, improved at high altitudes.
 This suggests that a more complete model that includes horizontal advection and diffusion may be necessary to improve the vertical velocity prediction at high altitudes.
-Additionally, radiative heating makes up an increasingly larger fraction of the diabatic heating of the cloud as the altitude increases \citep{chen_relationship_2024}, negating our assumption that phase changes constitute the leading order source of heating.
-Other effects like secondary ice formation, which can impact supersaturation \citep{yano_iceice_2011}, may also be important at these altitudes because they may increase the deviation from saturation.
-While our assumptions are not universally valid, the high precision of $\alpha_p$-based estimates at cold temperatures in the tropical simulations suggests that modifying the non-steady plume model may lead to correction terms that will rectify the low-temperature bias presented here.
+Additionally, radiative heating makes up an increasingly larger fraction of the diabatic heating rate of the cloud as the altitude increases \citep{chen_relationship_2024}, negating our assumption that phase changes constitute the leading order source of heating.
+Other effects like secondary ice formation, which can impact supersaturation \citep{yano_iceice_2011}, may also be relevant at these altitudes because they may increase the deviation from saturation.